rangel-rangelov/event-booking-system/README.md

 yarn
 ```

-4. Make a copy of the `.env` file and rename it to `.env.local`.
+4. Make a copy of the `.env.example` file and rename it to `.env.local`.
 Then setup your environment variables by filling the listed variables.

 5. Make sure to update your type definitions by running: